 Since you’re going wholesale, you may choose to reduce your price to $5 per unit under the condition that your retailer purchases $200 worth of products per order.
 Essentially, it means that your retailer will have to purchase at least 40 units per order.

-As the boss of your business and life, it is in your best interest to carefully consider how much money you need to be able to operate your business with total peace of mind.
-You gotta keep the cash flow going - so whatever amount you set, it should be high enough to pay for the materials, your salary and still make a profit.
+It is in your best interest to carefully consider how much money you need to be able to operate your wholesale business with total peace of mind.
+You have to keep the cash flow going – so whatever amount you set, it should be high enough to pay for the materials, staff salaries, utilities, etc, and still make a profit.

-Remember - your MOQ terms only exist to serve YOU.
+Remember, your MOQ terms can have a big impact on your bottom line.
 Take your time to choose wisely!

 Along with bringing peace of mind, setting up MOQ terms also ensures that only your best retailers purchase from you.
-It’s always easier to deal with a smaller numbers of retailers spending big with you, rather than a larger number of retailers making tiny purchases from you.
+It’s always easier to deal with a smaller number of retailers spending big with you, rather than a larger number of retailers making smaller purchases.

-Your MOQ terms are designed to act as a self-correcting mechanism because it weeds out all the buyers who are only looking for the cheapest price with no minimum orders (aka the Bargain Hunters).
+Your MOQ is designed to act as a self-correcting mechanism because it weeds out all the buyers who are only looking for the cheapest price with no minimum orders (aka the Bargain Hunters).

 Try buying just one olive - you’ll be sent on your merry way!
 MOQs pretty much work the same way.

-Plus, if they are confident that they’ll be able to sell out all their stock, they will probably turn into long-term customers (which means more recurring cha-ching for you)!
+Plus, if they are confident that they’ll be able to sell out all their stock, they will probably turn into long-term customers (which means more recurring revenue for you).

 But what about your customers who want smaller quantities (aka the Small Fish)?
 Most customers who want smaller quantities will understand that the larger quantities are wholesale and will continue to buy small quantities from you at the retail prices.